Real $K$-Theory for $C^*$-Algebras: Just the Facts: The Basics: -theory for Spaces, Fredholm Operators, and Characteristic Classes

-\begin{Rem} $KO^*$ is thus a cohomology theory in the classical Eilenberg-Steenrod sense, and so it has a spectrum\footnote{The word "spectrum" has many diverse meanings within science.
+\begin{Rem} $KO^*$ is thus a cohomology theory in the classical Eilenberg-Steenrod sense, and so it has a spectrum\footnote{The word ``spectrum" has many diverse meanings within science.
 Here it is important to note that this use of the word has nothing at all to do with the spectrum of an operator on Hilbert space.
 The word spectrum here means a sequence of spaces with related properties.
-For example, it might be the sequence $\{ \Omega ^n X \} $ for some space $X$ but with no assumption of periodicity.} and an associated homology theory (cf. May \cite{May}).
+For example, it might be the sequence $\{ \Omega ^n X \} $ for some space $X$ but with no assumption of periodicity.
+For much more information, see J.F.
+Adams \cite{A} Part III (2), p.
+131 and following.} and an associated homology theory (cf. May \cite{May}).
 Unfortunately, this homology theory does not have a concrete, simple characterization and one cannot, for instance, easily write down elements of the $KO$-homology of nice spaces.
 The Kasparov framework, using

 doesn't seem easy to use either.
 Perhaps it will be of some use in the future to physicists, but that is out of our vision for now. \end{Rem}